A geometric one-fluid model of superfluid helium-4: Introduction

 The Landau-Tisza two-fluid model was then extended by adding interactions between the two components, the so--called mutual friction force.
 This extension, where also the so-called quantized vortices and their average dynamical behavior can be described, is called the Hall-Vinen-Bekarevich-Khalatnikov (HVBK) model \cite{HallVinen56,BK1961}.
 For a thorough overview and critical discussion see, for example, \cite{nemirovskii2013, donnelly1999}.

 Although the two--fluid models describe the physical behavior of Helium II well in many situations, they suffer from some principial insufficiencies.
-One problem is that the model takes parts from of theories (hydrodynamics, thermodynamics, many-body condensed matter theories), and puts them together in such a way that there is good agreement with experimental data.
-From a theoretical point of view, it would still be desirable to have a fundamental theory of the quantum fluid, however complicated the route to such a theory might be \cite{wong2008}.
+One problem is that the model takes parts of other theories (hydrodynamics, thermodynamics, many-body condensed matter theories), and puts them together in such a way that there is good agreement with experimental data, instead of deriving all from the first principles \cite{wong2008}.

+Another pitfall is that it seems impossible to separate the normal component from the superfluid component and for instance weigh them, as the liquid has only one kind of atoms, just as Landau \& Lifshitz emphasize \cite{landau6}.

-Another problem is that the splitting of the total momentum to the sum of partial momenta of the two components is possible only for low enough normal velocities.
-For higher velocities, the splitting is not possible, and the two--fluid model breaks down, see Section \ref{sec.beyond}.
+This results in the problem that for higher counter-flow velocities, the total momentum can no longer be split into the sum $\rho_s\vv^s+\rho_n\vv_n$, where we have the densities and velocities of the two components.
+The two--fluid model thus breaks down in this regime, see Section \ref{sec.beyond}.

-Yet another pitfall is that it is not possible to directly distinguish between those particles which are in the superfluid state (which take part in the Bose--Einstein condensation process) and those parts which are in the normal state.
-Hence, it is not possible to measure the components $\mathbf v_n$ and $\mathbf v_s$ independently and directly validate their existence.

 The geometric one--fluid model presented in this publication is a Hamiltonian model of Helium II with only one mass density as a state variable, on top of the total momentum, entropy, and superfluid velocity.
 The basic idea is to describe the overall liquid by the dynamics of the matter part (fluid cells or average atom motions) and the dynamics of excitations (phonons and rotons) within one model.
 Both parts, matter and excitations, then behave hydrodynamically.
+Although the model is equipped with two velocities, similarly as the two-fluid models, we call it a one--fluid model, since it does not use the concept of two components in superfluid helium-4.

+Note that we do not address helium-3, which also exhibits superfluidity, is composed of fermions, and has many peculiar properties \cite{volovik-droplet}, but we leave helium-3 for a future work.

 The plan of this manuscript: Section \ref{sec:model comparison} recalls various approaches towards modelling of Helium II.
 Section \ref{sec.one} contains the derivation and discussion of the geometric one-fluid model.
 Finally, Section \ref{sec.VLD} indicates how the vortex line density may be introduced as a state variable.